Greece Moments Greece Moments

 Delicious feasting at Mirra Restaurant

-The prices are fair for the high quality of the food, Milos we would have paid twice as much for many a dish.
-Mirra is a great place for a romantic dinner by the sea, but also worth a visit for a cocktail (from 10 €).
-For us personally it is the best restaurant on Kythnos.
+The prices are fair given the high quality of the food — on Milos we would have paid twice as much for many of the same dishes.
+Mirra is a great spot for a romantic dinner by the sea, but also well worth a visit just for a cocktail (from €10).
+For us personally, it is the best restaurant on Kythnos.

 → Other recommended cafés and restaurants on the island of Kythnos: